elunna/nerfhack-changelog/README.md

 * Wizards start with a cloak of protection instead of magic resistance.
 * Wizards never receive magic missile in their starting inventory.
 * Wizards are able to sense magic fountains.
-* The Dark One gets a cloak of magic resistances and staff (from xNetHack).
+* The Dark One gets a cloak of magic resistances and staff (xnh.

 **Skill adjustments for wizards:**
 * Most of the wizard's combat based skills have been restricted and removed (Evil)

 | skill       | NetHack | ->  | NerfHack   |
 | ----------- | ------- | --- | ---------- |
 | knife       | skilled | ->  | restricted |